The goals of arthritis treatment are to:

 - Too Young for Joint Replacement?

 Pain is debilitating and can greatly interfere with daily living.
-Better treatments are always being sought, so people living with arthritis pain can achieve pain relief.
+Better treatments are always being sought, so people living with arthritis pain can find relief.

 Conditions and Treatments.
 Arthritis Foundation.
 5/24/07.